In This Is Spinal Tap, British heavy metal god Nigel Tufnel says, in reference to one of his band’s less succesful creations:

 No drug effect.

 I checked it over and over.
 Everything was completely watertight – now.
 I went home.
 I didn’t eat and I didn’t sleep much.
 The next morning I broke the news to my supervisor.
-Writing that email was one of the hardest things I’ve ever done.
+Writing that e-mail was one of the hardest things I’ve ever done.

 The broader lesson though is that if you’re doing something which involves 100 steps, it only takes 1 mistake to render the other 99 irrelevant.
-This is true in all fields but I think it’s especially bad in science, because mistakes can so easily go unnoticed due to the complexity of the data, and the consequences are severe because of the long time-scale of scientific projects.
+This is true in all fields, but I think it’s especially bad in science, because mistakes can so easily go unnoticed due to the complexity of the data, and the consequences are severe because of the long time-scale of scientific projects.

 Here’s what I’ve learned: Look at your data, every step of the way, and look at your methods, every time you use them.
 If you’re doing a neuroimaging study, the first thing you do after you collect the brain scans is to open them up and just look at them.
 Do they look sensible?

 Analyze your data as you go along.
-Every time some new results come in, put it into your data table and just look at it.
+Every time some new results come in, put it into your data table and just inspect it.
 Make a graph which just shows absolutely every number all on one massive, meaningless line from Age to Cigarette’s Smoked Per Week to EEG Alpha Frequency At Time 58.
 For every subject.
 Get to know the data.
 That way if something weird happens to it, you’ll know.
 Don’t wait to the end of the study to do the analysis.
 And don’t rely on just your own judgement – show your data to other experts.

 Trust no-one.
 This sounds bad, but it’s not.
 Don’t rely on their work, in experimental design or data analysis, until you’ve checked it yourself.
 This doesn’t mean you’re assuming they’re stupid, because everyone makes these mistakes.
 It just means you’re assuming they’re human like you.

 Finally, if the worst happens and you discover a stupid mistake in your own work: admit it.
 It feels like the end of the world when this happens, but it’s not.
-However, if you don’t admit it, or even worse, start fiddling other results to cover it up – that’s misconduct, and if you get caught doing that, it is the end of the world, or your career, at any rate.
+However, if you don’t admit it, or even worse, start fiddling other results to cover it up – that’s misconduct, and if you get caught doing that, then it is the end of the world, or of your career, at any rate.